shriharivish/shriharivish.github.io/_projects/4_project.md

 ambient conditions required to help cells and tissues grow.
 The most important factor thus is temperature.
 The space required to implement the additional devices for creating an incubator was restricted due to the movement of the robot’s arm.
-A 800W heater was needed to achieve the specified temperature requirement and maintain the control loop within the prescribed margin.
+An 800W heater was needed to achieve the specified temperature requirement and maintain the control loop within the prescribed margin.
 Given the constraints, a ceramic thin plate heater was chosen.
-I also chose suitable materials and fabricated a rugged mounting mechanism to withstand and isolate the heat over long periods of time.
+I also chose suitable materials and fabricated a rugged mounting mechanism to withstand and isolate the heat over long durations.
 I thereafter, architected the circulation system for even distribution of heat in the chamber.